lexbor/docs/source/examples/encoding/buffer/decode/decode.md

-In this article, we will explore a code example from the file [lexbor/encoding/buffer/decode/decode.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/buffer/decode/decode.c) that demonstrates how to decode a UTF-8 encoded string into code points using the Lexbor library.
-This example specifically highlights the usage of Lexbor's encoding functionalities, providing insights into how to leverage these features for character decoding in C.
+In this article, we will explore a code example from the file [lexbor/encoding/buffer/decode/decode.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/encoding/buffer/decode/decode.c) that demonstrates how to decode a UTF-8 encoded string into code points using the `lexbor` library.
+This example specifically highlights the usage of `lexbor`'s encoding functionalities, providing insights into how to leverage these features for character decoding in C.